MariuszKaminski/Milestone-Project-1/README.md

 ## Introduction and Purpose

 This project has been created as Milestone One project for my Diploma Level 5 in Web Development, a course run by Harlow College in association with Code Institute.
-In this document you will find the documentation, which accompanies the website that I have designed and developed for GYM4U, a fictional gym facility that I have based on real life gym facilities operating in my local area.
+In this document you will find the documentation, which accompanies a website that I have designed and developed for GYM4U, a fictional gym facility based on real life gym facilities operating in my local area.

 ## Problem Statement

-The customer - “GymForU”, a local independent gym, wants to enhance their online presence by means of a custom build website.
-The page should provide prospective members with information on the offered range of services and provide an online hub for the existing community of members.
+The customer - “GymForU” is a local independent gym who want to enhance their online presence by means of a custom build website.
+The page should provide prospective members with information on the offered range of services and establish an online hub for the existing community of members.
 The customer wants their website up and running within a period of one month.
 For this purpose they have allocated a budget of £2000.

 ## Analysis